 I’m an entrepreneur with over 20 years of experience in technology startups.
-I’ve worked with outstanding teams in areas including online publishing, email, digital music, audio chip design, virtual reality, and digital signal processing.
+I’ve worked with outstanding teams in areas including online publishing, web-based email, digital music, audio chip design, virtual reality, and digital signal processing.

 Highlights of my career include operating one of the top 10 web sites in the world; helping start one of the leading venture capital firms in Silicon Valley; running an exciting startup that got acquired by Yahoo; co-founding another exciting startup that got acquired by AOL; being voted Silicon Valley’s best startup CEO; starting the Yahoo Developer Network; co-developing 3D audio software for NASA; and giving Bill Gates a Virtual Reality demo a few months into my first job.

 True is a leading venture capital firm focused on supporting technology entrepreneurs at the beginning stages of creating companies.
 True’s portfolio includes many super talented entrepreneurs and rapidly growing companies like Fitbit, Automattic, Peloton, Duo, Bandcamp, and Blue Bottle Coffee.

 VP Yahoo Developer Network / 2004 – 2006

 Yahoo needs no introduction.
 It’s a top destination on the web.

 - Joined Yahoo through their acquisition of Oddpost.

 - Helped integrate Oddpost’s team and technology into Yahoo which later led to the launch of a new version of Yahoo Mail which Walt Mossberg of the Wall Street Journal called “a major breakthrough”, “radically easier to use” and “far superior to Gmail”.